 The Robert Morris ice house, discovered in 2000 during the excavation of the President's house at 6th and Market Streets.

 This stone-lined pit was 13 feet across and 18 feet deep and could store tons of ice, enough to last from one winter to another, as described in this outside article here.
 It was covered over and now lies under the Liberty Bell Center.

 In 1829 the horse drawn ice cutter was invented, dropping the price of ice by 70 percent.
 Ice harvesting became more industrialized.

 A horse would repeatedly pull a frame of steel teeth over the river ice until the grooves were 4 inches deep, and then repeat the process at a 90 degree angle.
-Uniform large locks were then separated and stored.
+Uniform large blocks were then separated and stored.

 First sketch is from the ten-page outside link here.

 Hexamer insurance sketch of the Knickerbocker Ice Company plant in 1872, shortly after opening.
 Hamilton Street at that time crossed over the surface tracks on Pennsylvania Avenue.
 Shamokin Street is behind the buildings labeled with the number 2, most of which were stables and tool storage.
 The ice house is the yellow-roofed building at upper left